-The Final Cut is the twelfth studio album by Pink Floyd, released in 1983.
+The Final Cut is the twelfth studio album by Pink Floyd — er, by Roger Waters, performed by Pink Floyd — released in 1983.
 It is their last album to feature Roger Waters, and their only album not to feature Richard Wright at all (Wright appeared on their following album, A Momentary Lapse of Reason.
 However, he didn't regain official status until The Division Bell).

 The Final Cut is occasionally subtitled A Requiem For The Post-War Dream By Roger Waters.

 - "One of The Few" (1:23)

 - "When the Tigers Broke Free" (3:16) note